Chocolate Wedding Favors

 • non-pareils or Jimmies

-• Small chocolate figurines from molds, in colors that match or contrast with your cookies
+• Small chocolate figurines from molds, in colors

 • Small sugar roses or bells (buy to make this easy)

 Do you have a bit of pastry chef in you?
 Add simple piping around the edges of your cookies.
 Or top with a monogram for uber-elegance.
-See these examples for a peek at how beautiful "wedding cake" favors can be.
+Don’t forget to set off your creations with an elegant box; they’re worth it.

-Ye ol' Chocolate Kiss Sweetheart Roses Bouquet
+Ye ol’ Chocolate Kiss

 This cute and comfortable favorite can be made quickly once you assemble the materials.
 Find full directions here.
-Tip: you don't have to hot-glue the "roses" together if you wrap the cellophane tightly; that way, the chocolate can be safely eaten (which is good, because any kids and several men at your reception would eat it anyway).
+You don’t have to hot-glue the “roses” together if you wrap the cellophane tightly; that way, the chocolate can be safely eaten (which is good, because any kids and several men at your reception would eat it anyway).

 "Manly-Man" Chocolate Liqueur Favors